brudnak/hosted-tenant-rancher/README.md

 # Hosted / Tenant Rancher

+## Running in Jenkins

+##### Prerequisites

+You'll need to create a s3 bucket in AWS us-east-2 specifically for this Jenkins job to use.
+It will store the Terraform state file.
+Naming it something like "<your-initials>-hosted-tenant-tf", and putting that name in the configuration file below.
+You'll only be able to create 1 hosted/tenant setup at a time.
+If you try running it again, there is a check for an existing state file and it will fail.
+So before running the job again, you'll need to run the Jenkins cleanup job which will run a `terrafor destroy` on the infrastructure, and also cleanup the state file in the s3 bucket.

+##### Estimated Time

+The job takes about `~15 minutes` to run for either creation and deletion.
+This is because the time it takes to spin up & delete the RDS Aurora MySQL databases.

 ## Setup

 There should be a file named `config.yml` that sits at the top level of this repository sitting next to the `README.md`.
 It should match the following, replaced with your values.